NijiDigital/NetworkStack/Example/MoyaComparison/README.md

 func mapping(map: Map) // serialize
 ```
 This protocol is under construction, so use it carefully.
-And to conclude, this protocol keep the legacy of `ObjectMapper` and it is difficult to understand why the mapper denomination exists inside this protocol cause it's a parser now.
+And to conclude, this protocol keep the legacy of `ObjectMapper` and it is difficult to understand why the mapper denomination exists inside this protocol cause it's now a parser.

 **Transformable :**
 `TransformType` is a protocol to create transformers.
 You have multiple default transformers like :